Sitecore/developer-portal/data/markdown/pages/learn/getting-started/managed-cloud-with-containers/index.md

   - [Walkthrough: Adding the SXA Module](https://doc.sitecore.com/xp/en/developers/102/managed-cloud/walkthrough--adding-the-sxa-module.html)

-It is important to callout, that in Sitecore 10.2, Sitecore introduced Items as Resources for modules, which means that you may not always need to Init MSSQL for a specific module.
+It is important to callout, that in Sitecore 10.2, Sitecore introduced Items as Resources (IAR) for modules, which means that you may not always need to Init MSSQL for a specific module.
 You should refer to the module references to understand when updates to MSSQL or Solr are required.
 If you have made changes to the Solr or MSSQL images locally, this likely means you'll need to make the same changes to push these to your MCC environment.
 Keeping in mind that Solr and MSSQL are not run within containers in a MCC environment.

   - [Sitecore Module References](https://doc.sitecore.com/xp/en/developers/102/developer-tools/sitecore-module-reference.html )
   - [Sitecore Items as Resources](https://community.sitecore.com/community?id=community_blog&sys_id=52751abc1bd44110b8954371b24bcb31)